How to Lock Your Android Screen Using ADB

 else

-echo "Screen is already on.
-Locking."
+echo "Screen is already on."

 adb shell input keyevent 26 # sleep